hashicorp/hcl/hcl/json/spec.md

 ### Boolean Values

-The JSON boolean values `true` and `false`, when interpreted as expressions, represent the corresponding zcl boolean values.
+The JSON boolean values `true` and `false`, when interpreted as expressions, represent the corresponding HCL boolean values.

 ### The Null Value

-The JSON value `null`, when interpreted as an expression, represents a zcl null value of the dynamic pseudo-type.
+The JSON value `null`, when interpreted as an expression, represents a HCL null value of the dynamic pseudo-type.

 ### Strings